-As explained in Section 2.8, the present institutional setup has a serious bottleneck in delivering desired services in relation to flood forecasting.
-To overcome these, three alternatives can be considered.
-These are:
+As explained in the Section 2.8, the present institutional setup has serious bottleneck to deliver desired services in relation to flood forecasting.
+To overcome those, 3 alternatives can be considered.
+These are,

-- Current Organization with some major improvement - Establishment of regional offices of Hydrology Service, and - Establishment of regional offices of BWDB.
+- Current Organization with some major improvement - Establishment of regional offices of Hydrology Service, and - Establishment of regional offices of BWDB